 At first floor level the current owner discovered the original partitions stripped of their linings and much of their structure removed.
 These have been reformed in new timber studwork.
-This is part of the LBC referred to above.
+This is part of the LBC application.

 Bathroom fittings have been installed in rooms formed at ground and first floor level with new plasterboard stud partitions.
-These form part of the LBC application referred to above.